 The appeal of Ollama is zero API costs.
 But "zero API costs" and "zero cost" are different things.

 Running Ollama on hardware you own means electricity, hardware depreciation, and your time debugging issues.
-A Mac Mini M4 running 24/7 consumes roughly $3-5/month in electricity.
-The machine itself costs $600+ and depreciates.
+A Mac Mini M4 (now starting at $799 after the May 2026 repricing) running 24/7 consumes roughly $3-5/month in electricity.
+The machine itself depreciates over its useful life.

-If you want tool calling that works, multi-channel support, and zero Ollama debugging, BetterClaw supports all 28+ cloud providers with BYOK and zero configuration. $29/month per agent.
+If you want multi-provider routing, multi-channel support, and zero Ollama debugging, BetterClaw supports 28+ cloud providers with BYOK and zero configuration.
+Start free on the 1-agent free plan — no credit card — or upgrade to Pro at $19/month per agent.
 60-second deploy.
-Every model routes correctly because the streaming issue doesn't exist with cloud APIs.

 When Ollama with OpenClaw genuinely makes sense